visitors since 4 oct 2008

 VR, XXXX

-The Zazi Valley is in the southeastern corner of the Tora Bora Mountains; it was known as “The Gateway to Afghanistan” during the Soviet Afghan war.
-The valley is key terrain which is currently under control thanks to the effort of Ajmal and his tribal police force.
+The Zazai Valley is in the southeastern corner of the Tora Bora Mountains; it was known as “The Gateway to Afghanistan” during the Soviet-Afghan war.
+The valley is key terrain which is currently under friendly control thanks to the efforts of Ajmal and his tribal police force.
 Steven Pressfield has an 11 part interview with Ajmal which you can find here.
-It is interesting reading.
-You will note among other things that Ajmal is a Canadian citizen, more fluent in the English language than I am, and able to describe the enemy situation in his tribal area in clear, concise terms.
-He clearly is on our side of this conflict and wants, more than most anything else, some American grunts to move into his area to lend a hand.
+It’s interesting reading.
+Ajmal is a Canadian citizen, a fluent English speake who can describe the enemy situation in his tribal area in clear, concise terms.
+He clearly is on our side in this conflict and wants some American grunts to move into his area to lend a hand.

 ALIM2036

-The Tribal Police from Zazi Valley in action.
-They have dismounted to clear a known ambush site before allowing the convoy through.
+The Tribal Police from Zazai Valley in dismounted to clear a known ambush site on foot before allowing the convoy through.
 They are funded by Ajmal who provides weapons, uniforms, and vehicles.
-They have no belt fed machineguns, RPG's or mortars.
-They need a little help.
+They have no belt fed machineguns, RPG’s or mortars.
+The Taliban have plenty of each.

 As the convoy ferrying Ajmal and company into the Zazi Valley left the Gardez area the Chief met with local delegations at every small village along the route.
 Not all of them were thrilled to see a 6'5" Scotsman tagging along

 Prior to his arrival we had asked for a meeting with the US Army battle space owner at the big base in Gardez – that request was denied.
-But the army figured out that something unique was happening when they noticed (and you won’t believe this) the large crowds gathering along the route into the Zazi Valley with their UAV surveillance platforms.
+But the army figured out that something unique was happening when they noticed large crowds gathering along the route into the Zazi Valley with their UAV surveillance platforms.
 Once Ajmal arrived at his family compound he stayed up most of the night with the senior members of the 11 tribe shura.
 The next three days were identical from dawn until well past dusk.
 He held multiple meetings with 30 to 40 elders from each tribal grouping which lasted around 50 minutes each.
 Ajmal displayed more stamina, leadership and drive than any one human should be expected to posses.
-These meetings are not something which you can just head fake your way through – they are deadly serious business concerning the future of the entire border region; and many of his followers are not exactly impressed by the American military or Kabul government.
-For them the alternative seems to be a better choice and at the moment it is the easier choice because nobody in the border region of Paktia Province is mistaking ISAF for the strongest tribe.
-While this was going on The Horse conducted surveys and completed his plans for a massive six month cash for work program which will bring money and infrastructure to this critical area of the border region.
+These meetings are not something which you can just head fake your way through – they are deadly serious business concerning the future of the entire border region; and many of his followers are not impressed by the American military or Kabul government.
+Nobody in the border region of Paktia Province is mistaking ISAF for the strongest tribe.

 For three days all day this was the scene at Ajmals family compound.
 There were thousands of people camped outside waiting for their turn to meet or waiting for their elders to finish and so they could head home.
 The American military noted this assembely when they saw it with their UAV's and, as is most often the case, had no idea what was happening just a few miles from their closest outpost.